DavidVujic/vanillajs-components/blogpost.md

 One nice thing with Webpack is that there is no longer any need for require.js.
 Webpack will resolve AMD modules and convert them to plain vanilla JavaScript before bundling & minification.
 Also, Webpack has a local dev server feature that I like.
 This will come at handy in the next step.

 ## Add React to the mix ##
 This is how the listItem component looks like in the branch with-react [länk].
 The template files are gone, everything is written in the JavaScript modules using the JSX syntax.
 There is no longer need for a custom template loader or mustaches.
-Compared to the previous branch, this one has less code.
+Compared to the source code in the previous branch, this one has less code.

 ```JavaScript
 import React from 'react';